pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 This project is designed to run efficiently on **low-memory machines** (like older laptops or Chromebooks).
 It features a **custom PPO agent** with an LSTM network for temporal learning, allowing it to detect profitable patterns over time.

-If you want to use this yourself you should edit api_key and api_secret to your bybit api key and secret.
+If you want to use this yourself you should edit api_key and api_secret to your bybit api key and secret, further instructions are below.

 It trains on 3 months and data and should be updated every once in a while with Kaggle data, I aim to update it every 3 months.